Z3NTL3/ezwhois-rs/README.md

 # ezwhois-rs

 A crate for retrieving WHOIS data comfortably.
 It seperates the WHOIS information parser and querying part.
 By default the parser implementation is included.
-Disable ``default-futures`` for this trait if you would like to use a different parser.
+Disable ``default-futures`` for this crate if you would like to use a different parser.

 #### Usage
 ```rust